-It is officially the world's tallest timber building, at 85.4 m (280 ft) tall.
-Mjøstårnet translates as “the tower of lake Mjøsa”.
-The building is named after Norway’s biggest lake, which it is located next to.
+Officially the world's tallest timber building at 85.4 m (280 ft) tall, Mjøstårnet translates as “the tower of lake Mjøsa”.
+The building is named after Norway’s biggest lake, which it is located beside.

-The building offers a hotel, apartments, offices, a restaurant and common areas, as well as a swimming hall in the adjacent first-floor extension.
-This is about 4,700 m2 (51,000 sq ft) in size and are also built in wood.
+The building offers a hotel, apartments, offices, a restaurant, and common areas, as well as a swimming hall in the adjacent first-floor extension.
+This extension is about 4,700 m2 (51,000 ft2) in size and is also built from wood.

 All 72 hotel rooms are equipped with electric underfloor heating installed in bathrooms.
-For this a robust heating cable with concealed joint was used meeting the M2 requirements of the tough IEC 60800: 2009 standard.
+A robust heating cable with concealed joints was used, meeting the M2 requirements of the tough IEC 60800: 2009 standard.
 The heating cables have a 20-year warranty.